How Your YEC Balance Works

 I like to imagine when Bitcoin was being developed, its creator(s) envisioned an electronic system working similar to ‘real’ cash.
 Money be green and all.

 YEC uses a cash-based record keeping model, similar to bitcoin UTXOs.
-This is because YEC *is* cash, your electronic cash.

 How does it work?

 When paid with YEC, the same coffee might cost 18 YEC.
-You tell your wallet (such as YecLite) to send 18.
+You tell your wallet (such as Ywallet) to send 18.
 What actually happens is the wallet finds a UTXO or combination of UTXO equal or greater to 18.
 Maybe you have a 20 YEC UTXO, so it uses that.
 You then receive change of 2 YEC, which goes back into your wallet.

 The balance in your wallet is the sum of all the unspent transaction outputs.